GrigoryGraborenko/neshny/README.md

 // put this in your main.cpp or similar
 #include <IncludeAll.cpp> // Neshny
 ```
-Currently it assumes you already have QT, ImGui and Metastuff installed.
+This assumes you already have QT, ImGui and Metastuff installed.

 ## Features
 ### Viewing the editor overlay